 At Timeless Pearl, we base our grading system on that of the top pearl farms.
 Pearl grades range from E (lowest pearl-grade) to AAAAA (highest quality).

-Also, pearls are admired for its natural healing significance.
-Pearls enhance the power of the moon, which signifies softness, love, family life, the steady mind, and many other good things.
+Also, pearls are admired for their natural healing significance.
+Pearls enhance the power of the moon, which signifies softness, love, family life, a steady mind, and many other good things.
 Pearl helps in reducing discomforts during sleep, and help to solve problems such as throat trouble, eye trouble, dysentery…

 C grade pearls are often used for fashion pearl jewelry with dyeing or lacquer processing as below.

 At Timeless Pearl, we offer different grades of pearl jewelry.
-You could find low-grade pearl jewelry (equal or lower than AA) in our “fashion pearls” category.
+You could find low-grade pearl jewelry (equal to or lower than AA) in our pearl grade description.

 Seven factors determine the value of pearl: Size, Luster, Shape, Color, Surface, Match, and Nacre.

-- Size: The bigger in size, the more valuable the pearl.
-Pearls with a diameter equal to 7mm or lower are called “BEADS” by pearl farmers while pearls with a diameter higher than 8mm are called “GEMS”.
+Size: Generally, the bigger in size, the more valuable the pearl.
+Pearls with a diameter equal to 7mm or lower are called “BEADS” by freshwater pearl farmers while pearls with a diameter higher than 8mm are called “GEMS”.

 Practical TIPS for choosing your best grade pearls: